Avoiding Incidental Take of Bird Nests: from law to practice

 Incidental take is now recognized as a major legal conundrum for many industries, including forestry, agriculture, mining, and utilities.
 Projects involving land clearing, or vegetation management being undertaken by developers, cities, and resorts now commonly commit to avoiding incidental take, and biologists are increasingly hired to mitigate nest loss due to land clearing activities.
 The risk of incidental take can be minimized by guidance from nesting models, and disturbance to nests is sometimes avoided by conducting pre-clearing nest surveys.
 However, all approaches for nest loss mitigation have shortcomings, and it’s unclear what is required under “due diligence” and how this can be demonstrated.

-An upcoming Columbia Mountains Institute forum will provide an opportunity for dialogue between an environmental lawyer, industry, regulators, and biologists whose work involves the MBCA and relevant mitigation.
-On the first day, CMI is lining up a roster of invited speakers to discuss legal risks, due diligence, provide perspectives from regulators (Canadian Wildlife Service) regarding enforcement and possibly future solutions, provide the ecological justification of legislation such as the MBCA and the BC Wildlife Act, and possibly delve into potential for permitting of incidental take in the future and the pitfalls of offsetting practices.
-A panel discussion/question period will follow the presentations.
-On day 2, participants are invited to present talks on approaches being used by industry, and ideas, results, and experiences (trials and tribulations) of incidental take avoidance and mitigation.
-Finally, interested participants will have the opportunity to engage in a working group to discuss pre-clearing nest surveys performed by biologists.
+This provided an opportunity for dialogue between an environmental lawyer, regulators, industry, and biologists whose work involves the MBCA and relevant mitigation.
+On the first day, CMI presented a roster of invited speakers to discuss legal risks, due diligence, provide perspectives from regulators (Canadian Wildlife Service) regarding enforcement and possibly future solutions, provide the ecological justification of legislation such as the MBCA and the BC Wildlife Act, and delve into potential for permitting of incidental take in the future, and the pitfalls of offsetting practices.
+A panel discussion/question period followed the presentations.
+On day 2, participants presented talks on approaches being used by industry, and ideas, results, and experiences (trials and tribulations) of incidental take avoidance and mitigation.
+Finally, interested participants hadthe opportunity to engage in a working group to discuss pre-clearing nest surveys performed by biologists.
 What is the role of the biologist?
 What information should be provided to the client?
 And who bears legal responsibility in the event of incidental take following a survey?